Cheapest Butt Implants price in Turkey is € 3,164. Average Butt Implants cost in Turkey is € 3,472 where prices can go as high as € 3,780.

 ● Subfascial – over the muscles

-The best place to position the implant depends on the patient’s body type and expectations from the surgery.
-Butt implants are the most effective method of buttock augmentation, given the safety of the procedure and the long lasting effects provided.
-Once the implants are properly placed and the result is satisfactory, the incisions are sutured and the area is wrapped in bandages.
-The butt implants recovery period can begin.
+The best position of the implants is decided by the surgeon depending on the patient’s body type and expectations from the surgery.
+Butt implants are the most effective method of buttock enhancement, considering the safety and long-term effects of the procedure.
+When the implants are properly placed and the results are satisfactory, the cuts are sutured and the surgical site wrapped in bandages.
+At this point, the recovery time of butt implants may begin

 Patient is required to stay 1 night in the hospital